athomasq/athomasq.github.io/guides/investing-guide.md

 <img src="/assets/img/customer-yachts.jpg" class="image2">
 <br/>

-Finance is an extremely profitable industry, and those profits are not driven by undue generosity to customers.
+Finance is an extremely profitable industry, and those profits are not accompanied by a reputation for undue generosity to customers.
 When using financial services, there are four dangers to be aware of.

 First, beware of anyone telling you that you can beat the market.
 Remember, it's not just Jim Cramer and Dave Portnoy; it's anyone touting active investing, including many "respectable" advisors.
 The more you trade, the more they get paid.